 I used flexbox to create a simple grid system.
 Flexbox is great!
-It is supported in major browsers and is easy to implement.
-Take a look at the cute bit of CSS code…
+It’s supported in major browsers and is easy to implement.

-Just add this simple markup and you’re good to go…
+Just add the following simple markup and you’re good to go.

 <section> <article>Content</article> <aside>Sidebar</aside> </section>

-Of course, you can’t do some of the naughty things you may be accustomed to with CSS libraries and all.
-For simple layouts, you probably wouldn’t need to do stuff like that.
-Anyhoo, you can always add a few more lines for other neat functionalities.
+You can always add a few more lines for other neat functionalities.
 If you feel you’re doing too much, it may be time to throw in a library or something.
-If you feel Bootstrap is too overweight, there are a ton of CSS grid libraries.
+If you feel Bootstrap or any other UI library is overkill, there are a ton of CSS grid libraries.
 I don’t want to name names, but Google is your friend.
 A search would yield a ton of interesting results.

 Check out the repo for this tutorial: https://github.com/nicholaskajoh/Simple-CSS-Grid.